 What is the Difference Between Oil and Acrylic Paint?

-Though they look similar when squeezed out of a paint tube, there are fundamental differences in how the two paints are constructed.
+Though they look similar when squeezed out of a paint tube, there are fundamental differences in how the two types of paints are constructed.

 Acrylics, on the other hand, are much younger.
 They were first made commercially available in the 1950s and feature pigment suspended in acrylic polymer emulsion.
 Unlike oils, you don't need any special chemicals to thin acrylics—just water will do.
+Additionally, when it is time to clean your brushes, mild soap and water are all you need.
 This aspect makes them great for beginners.

 How Do Characteristics of Acrylic vs Oil Paint Compare?

-Acrylics, on the other hand, dry very quickly.
+Acrylics, on the other hand, are fast-drying.
 In some instances, it can take just a couple of minutes for them to be set.
 If you’re working in a graphic style or prefer to finish your painting in one sitting, acrylics are the way to go.
+In addition, the fast drying time can allow you as an artist to produce and sell paintings at a faster rate.

 Lightfastness is the property that describes how fast a color will fade when exposed to light.
 Oils and acrylics respond differently to light conditions.